What happens after I’ve applied?

 What are strengths-based interview questions?

-Strengths-based interview questions focus on the things that you’re naturally good at and enjoy doing.
+Strengths-based interview questions focus on the things that you’re naturally good at and enjoy doing, predicting your future potential.
 They help to create a natural flow of conversation between you and the interviewer.
-Competency-based questions on the other hand, only examine what you can do.

 What are competency-based interview questions?

 Competency-based interview questions encourage you to give specific examples of your behaviour and actions in a situation.
 For example, you may be asked to talk about a busy period at work which placed a lot of demands on you, or a time when you provided excellent customer service.
 The questions will depend on the role you’re applying for and the interviewer will try to match your experience to the job role.